run-llama/llama_deploy/README.md

 ## Wait, where is `llama-agents`?

-With the introduction of [Workflows](https://docs.llamaindex.ai/en/stable/module_guides/workflow/#workflows) in `llama_index`, we say this as the most intuitive way to deplop agentic applications.
-The question then became, how can we close the gap between how you development something, and how you deploy it.
+The introduction of [Workflows](https://docs.llamaindex.ai/en/stable/module_guides/workflow/#workflows) in `llama_index`produced the most intuitive way to develop agentic applications.
+The question then became: how can we close the gap between developing an agentic application as a workflow, and deploying it?

 With `llama_deploy`, the goal is to make it as 1:1 as possible between something that you built in a notebook, and something running on the cloud in a cluster. `llama_deploy` enables this by simply being able to pass in and deploy any workflow.